 Four Corners Gallery

 This major new exhibition explores two radical 1970s arts collectives in London’s East End.
-Four Corners and Camerawork (formerly the Half Moon Photography Workshop) championed filmmaking and photography as tools for social engagement and change.
+Four Corners and Camerawork (formerly Half Moon Photography Workshop) championed filmmaking and photography as tools for social engagement and change.
 Engaging with grassroots activism and underrepresented cultures, their work inspired a generation of practitioners.

 Featuring photographs by Chick Chalmers, Judy Harrison, Nick Hedges, Mike Goldwater, Martin Parr, Paul Trevor, Jenny Matthews, Ed Barber, Susan Meiselas, Derek Smith and others; Peter Kennard photomontage; extracts from Four Corners’ films including Nighthawks, Bred and Born and A Kind of English; and more material on display for the first time.